rust-lang/rust/text/0000-path-clarity.md

 fully addresses both concerns by leveraging the new, unambiguous nature of fully qualified paths.

+Moving renaming of crates externally has implications for procedural macros with
+dependencies: their clients must include those dependencies without renaming them.

 # Rationale and Alternatives
 [alternatives]: #alternatives